Preston (ward)

 Preston is an electoral ward in the London Borough of Brent.
 The ward has existed since the creation of the borough on 1 April 1965 and was first used in the 1964 elections.
 It returns two councillors to Brent London Borough Council.
 (Note: Between 1965 and 1968 the ward returned three councillors, from 1968 to 1978 the ward returned one councillor and from 1978 to 2022 the ward returned three councillors.)

 Brent council elections since 2022

 There was a revision of ward boundaries in Brent in 2022.

+2026 election

+The election took place on 7 May 2026.